You are here

 Step 2.
 Complete client and plan details sections.

 Step 3.
-Determine Goal Attainment Scaling scores and activities
+Determine Goal Attainment Scaling outcomes and activities

 - 3.1 Discuss with the client their progress in relation to each goal described in the plan.
 If a client is uncontactable for any reason at closure, the provider completes the next step to the best of their knowledge.

-- 3.2 Based on the criteria describing each outcome, determine whether the client has achieved the ‘expected outcome’ 0 point score, ‘more than expected’ +1 score or ‘most favourable’+2 score.
-Conversely, if the client has achieved ‘less than expected’ -1 score or ‘most unfavourable’ -2 score.
+- 3.2 Based on the criteria describing each outcome, determine whether the client has achieved the ‘expected outcome’, ‘more than expected’ outcome or ‘most favourable’ outcome.
+Conversely, if the client has achieved ‘less than expected’ outcome or ‘most unfavourable’ outcome.

 - 3.3 Report on activities, including status.

-Step 7.
-For new rehabilitation referrals from 29 May 2017, upload the closure report and any other relevant documentation into R&C ISH using the client's unique Transaction Reference Number (TRN).
-All rehabilitation cases that commenced prior to 29 May 2017 will require you to follow the current process of emailing rehabilitation related documentation to the client's DVA Coordinator.
+Step 6.
+Upload the closure report and any other relevant documentation into R&C ISH using the client's unique Transaction Reference Number (TRN).

 Rehabilitation Goals are what the client wants to achieve through their rehabilitation plan.
 They will have a vocational, medical management or psychosocial focus.
 An example for each is provided below.

 - Vocational goal – return to sustainable part-time work.